 The populations/sub-populations within these 17 watersheds could be considered recovered when they demonstrate signs of reproduction and recruitment throughout their distribution in each watershed, such that populations are self-sustaining and stable or increasing.
 This recovery would include the re-establishment of populations within currently unoccupied tributaries and stream reaches where connectivity to occupied reaches remains, as well as the maintenance and enhancement of populations within occupied reaches.
-Where feasible, recovery may also include the re-establishment of populations in historically occupied reaches that are not connected to currently occupied habitat.
-The locations of these habitats within the 17 watersheds have been identified within the critical habitat section (section 8) (figures 5 to 18).
+The locations of these habitats within the 17 watersheds have been identified within the critical habitat section (section 8) (figures 4 to 18).
 Within the 9 watersheds where Redside Dace is thought to be extirpated (that is, unknown creek in Clarkson, Etobicoke Creek, Highland Creek, Mimico Creek, Morrison Creek, Niagara area stream, Petticoat Creek, Pringle Creek, and Wedgewood Creek) the over-riding effects of widespread urbanization are considered to be essentially irreversible.
-Therefore, these watersheds have not been included within the population and distribution objectives for the species; however, this can be re-considered should new information become available (for example, evidence that the species exists at 1 or more of these watersheds).
+Therefore, these locations have not been included within the population and distribution objectives for the species; however, this can be re-considered should new information become available (for example, evidence that the species exists at 1 or more of these locations).

-9 It is recognized that it may not be possible to reduce all threats at all locations to a low level.
+&lt;sup>9 It is recognized that it may not be possible to reduce all threats at all locations to a low level.

-10 Further surveys may determine that the species is still extant (that is, present) at sites that are believed to be extirpated (that is, historical).
-In addition, as the "schedule of studies" is completed to better refine the population and distribution objectives, populations at some historical reaches may be excluded and/or deemed not feasible to recover.
+&lt;sup>10 Further surveys may determine that the species is still extant (that is, present) at sites that are believed to be extirpated (that is, historical).
+In addition, as the "schedule of studies" is completed to better refine the population and distribution objectives, populations at some historical locations may be excluded and/or deemed not feasible to recover.

 Rationale: Knowledge of population demographics (extent, abundance, trajectories, and targets) is currently limited and remaining populations are small.
 Recent modelling conducted by van der Lee et al. (2019) estimated the minimum viable population size (MVP) for Redside Dace under various catastrophe scenarios: 1) a single population model, 2) a meta-population model with linked catastrophes, 3) a meta-population model with 1 rescue sub-population, and 4) a meta-population model with independent catastrophes.
-Conservative MVP values11 ranged from approximately 18,000 to 75,000 adults, depending on the catastrophe scenario (mentioned above).
+Conservative MVP values ranged from approximately 18,000 to 75,000 adults, depending on the catastrophe scenario (mentioned above).
 It must be noted that these numbers are representative of any Ontario population of Redside Dace; population-specific targets would require population-specific life-history data.
-The implementation of such targets is difficult without also having information on population demographics, spatial distribution, and habitat quality, and a more complete understanding of the life history of the species. van der Lee et al. (2019) also determined that Redside Dace populations are particularly sensitive to activities that affect the survival of immature individuals (from hatch to age 2) and population-level fecundity, but that recovery efforts affecting survival of all life stages would provide the greatest improvement to population growth rate, resulting in the quickest recovery (48 years).
+The implementation of such targets is difficult without also having information on population demographics, spatial distribution, and habitat quality, and a more complete understanding of the life history of the species, van der Lee et al. (2019) also determined that Redside Dace populations are particularly sensitive to activities that affect the survival of immature individuals (from hatch to age 2) and population-level fecundity, but that recovery efforts affecting survival of all life stages would provide the greatest improvement to population growth rate, resulting in the quickest recovery (48 years).
 For further information on the recovery potential modelling for Redside Dace, refer to van der Lee et al. (2019).